 - a.
 Will ensure that employees under their authority receive the level of aviation safety training required by Departmental policy before participating in aviation operations.
 This includes verification of the Routine Offshore Traveler's "No Fly List" updated monthly in the BSEE Interagency Aviation Training Compliance Spreadsheet. - b.
 Will review their employees' training progress in IAT monthly and provide a summary of that progress to the District Manager.
 In Alaska, this information will be provided to the Regional Supervisor of Field Operations. - 3.
-District Managers or in Alaska the Regional Supervisor of Field Operations should identify, develop, and present additional aviation training to meet their mission needs.
-DMs or the RSFO may request support from the RAM/NAM/NASM for the development of training for specific mission needs. - 4.
-The NASM will monitor the BSEE aviation training program to ensure that the goals and competencies are being met.
-The NASM will ensure a summary of aviation training is available upon request.
+District Managers or in Alaska the Regional Supervisor/of Field Operations (RSFO) should identify, develop, and present additional aviation training to meet their mission needs.
+DMs or the RSFO may request support from the RAM/RASM for the development of training for specific mission needs.

-- 5. The RAM/RASM will monitor aviation training within their Region to ensure that training requirements are being met and proficiency maintained.
-The RAM/RASM will provide a summary of aviation training monthly to the NAM and NASM. - a.
-NOTE: In Alaska the RAM reviews employees' IAT training and provides a summary to the Regional Supervisor of Field Operations and the NAM.
+- 4. The NASM will monitor the BSEE aviation training program to ensure that the goals and competencies are being met.
+The NASM will ensure a summary of aviation training is available upon request. - 5.
+The RAM/RASM will monitor aviation training within their Region to ensure that training requirements are being met and proficiency maintained.
+The RAM/RASM will provide a summary of aviation training monthly to the NAM/NASM.

+Note: In Alaska and Pacific, the RAM/RASM reviews employees' IAT training and provides a summary to the Regional Supervisor of Field Operations or their designee, and the NAM/NASM.